 What makes EUV so challenging?

 To begin with, EUV photons are difficult to produce.
-ASML’s pre-production EUV machine, the NXE:3100, uses two different sources for EUV light.
-In the "laser-produced plasma" (LPP) source, a high-energy laser fires on a microscopic droplet of molten tin and turns it into plasma, emitting EUV light, which then is focused into a beam.
-The second EUV source technology is called "laser-assisted discharge plasma" (LDP).
-LDP sources use a strong electrical current through a tin vapor to generate EUV photons.
+ASML’s EUV systems use a "laser-produced plasma" (LPP) source: a high-energy laser fires on a microscopic droplet of molten tin and turns it into plasma, emitting EUV light, which then is focused into a beam.

 The glass of a lens would immediately absorb the EUV photons, so the machine has to use mirrors instead.
 The mirrors must be extremely flat.
 If one of the mirrors were to be blown up to the size of Germany, the biggest bump would be less than 1 millimeter high.
 The mirrors are coated with hundreds of layers, which are as thin as 3 nanometers — about a dozen atoms.
 In fact, even air absorbs EUV light, so the exposure of the wafer must happen in a large vacuum chamber.